Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Loot Boxes/README.md

 - **Economy:** Retrieves the starting and updated currency balances at runtime.
 - **Cloud Code:** Picks and grants random currency for the loot box through the Economy server and returns the result.

-See [Economy](https://docs.unity.com/Economy) and [Cloud Code](https://docs.unity.com/Cloud-Code) docs to learn how to install and configure these SDKs in your project.
+See the [Economy](https://docs.unity.com/Economy) and [Cloud Code](https://docs.unity.com/Cloud-Code) docs to learn how to install and configure these SDKs in your project.

 ### Dashboard Setup
 To use Economy, and Cloud Code services in your game, activate each service for your organization and project in the Unity Dashboard.